-The park is easily accessible by driving off of US Highway 41.
-RV campers will have no issues getting here.
-Once inside the park, you will appreciate that all internal roads are paved and in excellent condition and easy to access via any type of vehicle.
-There is no RV driving restrictions within the park and big trailers can easily navigate the roads.
+About an hour outside of Jacksonville, Florida, the park is easily accessible by driving off of US Highway 41.
+RV campers will have no issues getting there and will enjoy a smooth ride.
+Once inside the park, guests will appreciate that all internal roads are paved and in excellent condition.
+Any type of vehicle can easily access any of the park's roads.
+There are no RV driving restrictions within the park, and big trailers can easily navigate the roads.
 Larger rigs should do just fine since the maximum vehicle length is 100 feet.
-Keep in mind that after storms some sections of the park may experience flooding.
-Most of the trails are multi-use and wide enough to get along.
+Keep in mind that after storms, some sections of the park may experience flooding.

-Besides being a haven for music lovers, this state park is a great escape for nature loving RVers too.
 The park’s trails pass through river bluffs, limestone outcroppings, pines, rock formations, and swamps, giving visitors diverse views of park scenery.
-The Florida Trail, which is designated as a hike-only, route passes through the park.
-If walking through the forested trails doesn’t interest you then you will love the fact that the park’s trails are multi-use including the eight-mile Foster’s Hammock Loop Trail and the four-mile Carter Camp Trail.
-So guests can traverse the landscape by mountain biking and horse riding.
-It is mandatory that cyclists below 16 years of age should wear bicycle helmets and horseback riders should have proof of a negative Coggins test.
-RVers can either bring bicycles in their camper or rent at the gift shop.
+The Florida Trail, which is designated as a hike-only route, passes through the entire park.
+All of the park’s trails are multi-use so that guests can traverse the landscape on bike or horseback as well.
+Cyclists under 16 years of age must wear bicycle helmets, and horseback riders are required to have proof of a negative Coggins test for each horse they bring to the park.
+Bicycles are available for rent at the park gift shop.